• Skip to main content

 Instructions

-• In a shallow dish, whisk together the salt, black pepper, garlic powder, paprika, dried oregano, dried thyme, panko breadcrumbs and Parmesan cheese.
+• In a shallow dish, whisk together the salt, black pepper, garlic powder, paprika, panko breadcrumbs, and Parmesan cheese.

-• Dip each pork chop in the panko mixture and press in really well so it sticks, covering both sides.
+• Dip each chop in the egg mixture, letting any excess drip off.
+Then dip each pork chop in the panko mixture and press it in well so it sticks, covering both sides.

-• Preheat the air fryer to 375°F for a few minutes and then spray the bottom of the basket with cooking spray.
-Place the pork chops in the basket and spray generously with cooking spray.
-Cook for 10-12 minutes, flipping halfway.
-(Cook in batches if the basket doesn’t fit all four pork chops).
+• Preheat the air fryer to 375°F (190°C) for a few minutes and then spray the bottom of the basket with cooking spray.
+Place the pork chops in the basket and spray both sides lightly with cooking spray.
+Cook for 10-12 minutes, or until the chops reach 145°F, flipping halfway.
+(Cook in batches if the basket doesn't fit all 4 pork chops.

-• Remove from the air fryer, garnish with some chopped parsley if you like and serve.
+• Remove from the air fryer and serve.
+You can add some fresh parsley on top if you would like.

 Notes